Calculate Time Worked

 Publisher DP Tech Studio

-Reviewed for date, time, and timezone logic by DP Tech Studio.
+We verify date, time, and timezone behavior against common edge cases (midnight, DST) — by DP Tech Studio.

 Reference sources